 Narrated by none other than Steph Gingrich, the Haven Springs trailer introduces one of the game’s main characters: the town itself.

 Introducing the different locales and events we’ll come across like the Spring Festival, we even get insights into fun mini-games like Foosball matches!

 Following rumors that Square Enix had removed the original title and sequel developers, Dontnod, the game is created by Deck Nine, the studio that handled Chloe Price and the previously enigmatic Rachel Amber’s prequel story in Life is Strange: Before the Storm.

-While little is known about much of the voice cast for True Colors, it was revealed that American singer-songwriter mxmtoon, also known as Maia, will be providing the singing voice of Alex in a Tweet shared by the star, discussing her cover of Radiohead’s ‘Creep’.
+Alex’s speaking voice is provided by Erika Mori, and it was also revealed that American singer-songwriter ‘mxmtoon’, also known as Maia, will be providing the singing voice of Alex, via a Tweet shared by the star, discussing her cover of Radiohead’s ‘Creep’.

 my cover of “creep” is here and i hope i didn’t ruin a classic 😅 but with this announce, i am so excited for you all to finally know that i’m a part of @LifeIsStrange: True Colors and honored to be the singing voice for the main character, alex💜 https://t.co/7PbZBIyHJs pic.twitter.com/fs44tOM2xP

 What is Life is Strange: True Colors about?

 As previously mentioned, Life is Strange: True Colors follows the journey of Alex as she moves to Haven Springs.
 Following the death of her brother in what is marked as an accident, Alex starts to utilize the power that she has suppressed to find what actually happened, uncovering dark secrets and mysteries along the way.